trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

   Note right of LedgerContract: ...
 Once finish ...
 UpdateBalance
 ```

-Why this scenario is possible on Solidity?
+Why is this scenario possible on Solidity?
-On Solidity, the operation will call directly the smart contract, stopping the execution, calling a synchronous execution and resuming the flow.
-If someone calls several times and very quickly the withdraw operation, as the state is not updated yet, the call will succeed and drain more than the developer expected.
+In Solidity, when a smart contract calls another smart contract, that operation runs immediately and synchronously.
+The original smart contract pauses, the other smart contract runs, and then the original smart contract resumes.
+If someone calls the original smart contract multiple times very quickly, they can generate multiple operations before the original smart contract updates its state.
+In the example in the previous diagram, a user may be able to run many withdraw operations and drain more than the developer expected.

-Why this scenario is not possible on Tezos?
+Why is this scenario not possible on Tezos?
-On Tezos, the first transaction will update the state and will execute a list of operations at the end of execution.
-Next executions will encounter an updated state
+On Tezos, generated operations don't run until the original smart contract is finished and has updated its state.
+Future operations encounter the contract's updated state.

 Let's implement a more complex scenario where the OfferContract and LedgerContract are separated.
 The OfferContract will naively send the money back to MaliciousContract because it relies on the **not yet modified** state of the LedgerContract.
 There are two operations and the modification of the state will come in second position.